-Maryland has engaged in a deliberate and incremental strategy to rebalance its care supports for older adults and individuals with physical disabilities by taking advantage of numerous local, state, and federal tools.
+Maryland has engaged in a deliberate and incremental strategy to rebalance LTSS for older adults and individuals with physical disabilities by taking advantage of numerous local, state, and federal tools.
 In 2004, spurred by the commitment of its consumer advocates, the state implemented the Money Follows the Individual Accountability Act to promote HCBS as an alternative to institutional care.

-Since 2007, Maryland has received federal Money Follows the Person (MFP) and Balancing

-Incentive Program (BIP) funding, submitted a 1915(k) Community First Choice (CFC) state plan amendment, and streamlined existing 1915(c) waivers to advance its rebalancing strategy.
+Since 2007, Maryland has received federal Money Follows the Person (MFP) and Balancing Incentive Program (BIP) funding, submitted a 1915(k) Community First Choice (CFC) state plan amendment, and streamlined existing 1915(c) waivers to advance its rebalancing strategy.
 Maryland's incremental and focused approach has allowed the state to leverage federal funds to accomplish key existing goals and support new ones including: (1) scaling HCBS infrastructure statewide; (2) improving assessment tools; and (3) streamlining and increasing access to services.
-Using BIP funding, the state expanded HCBS infrastructure by implementing Maryland Access Points in partnership with disability partners at the state's Centers for Independent Living to create streamlined entry points for individuals seeking LTSS.
+Using BIP funding, the state expanded HCBS infrastructure by implementing Maryland Access Points in partnership with the State Unit on Aging and disability partners at the state's Centers for Independent Living to create streamlined entry points for individuals seeking LTSS.

 Maryland also used BIP dollars to implement a uniform standardized assessment with specific tools for different populations to more effectively screen beneficiaries and connect them to needed services.
-Furthermore, Maryland moved as many services as possible out of its multiple 1915(c) waivers and into the CFC state plan authority to expand access to these services and receive the CFC enhanced federal match for them-resulting in a 31 percent growth in program enrollment since 2015, while maintaining cost neutrality.
-With BIP funding having ended September 30, 2017 and MFP funding ending December 31, 2018, Maryland is now focused on sustainability and in the process of shifting from grant funding to federally matching funds under a cost allocation plan amendment requested from CMS to support Maryland Access Points activities.
+Furthermore, Maryland moved as many services as possible out of its multiple 1915(c) waivers and into the CFC state plan authority to expand access to these services and receive the CFC enhanced federal match for them resulting in a 31 percent growth in program enrollment since 2015, while maintaining budget neutrality.
+In an effort to prevent overutilization and maintain budget neutrality, CFC participants are grouped into one of seven assessment-based budget categories.
+With BIP funding ended September 30, 2017 and MFP funding ending December 31, 2019, Maryland is now focused on sustainability and shifting from grant funding to federally matching funds under a cost allocation plan amendment requested from CMS to support Maryland Access Points activities.

-The state acknowledged that leadership and collaboration across agencies, with champions in the state's Department of Health, Department of Aging, and the Department of Housing and Community Development, was critical for securing funding, designing programs and engaging stakeholders.
+The state acknowledges that leadership and collaboration across agencies, with champions in the state's Department of Health, Department of Aging, and the Department of Housing and Community Development, is critical for securing funding, designing programs and engaging stakeholders.